Ghaydn/footprints/README.txt

 	randomize_trampled_param2 = nil, -- if true, sets param2 of trampled node to math.random(0,3)
-	erodes = true, -- sets the trampled node up to erode back into the non-trampled verison. ignored if trampled_node_name is a node that already exists, since that may already have an erosion target established add_footprint_overlay = true, -- Applies the footprint texture over the +Y tile of the trampleable node. ignored if trampled_node_name is a node that already exists hard_pack_node_name = nil, -- If the trampled node is walked on again this is the node that it can get trampled into further. ignored if trampled_node_name is a node that already exists, since it's expected this has already been established hard_pack_probability = 0.1, -- The probability that walking on a trampled node will turn it into the hard-packed node. ignored if trampled_node_name is a node that already exists
+	erodes = true, -- sets the trampled node up to erode back into the non-trampled verison. ignored if trampled_node_name is a node that already exists, since that may already have an erosion target established add_footprint_overlay = true, -- Applies the footprint texture over the +Y tile of the trampleable node. ignored if trampled_node_name is a node that already exists footprint_overlay_texture = , -- defaults to "trail_footprint.png" footprint_opacity = 64, -- defaults to 64 (0 is transparent, 255 is fully opaque) hard_pack_node_name = nil, -- If the trampled node is walked on again this is the node that it can get trampled into further. ignored if trampled_node_name is a node that already exists, since it's expected this has already been established hard_pack_probability = 0.1, -- The probability that walking on a trampled node will turn it into the hard-packed node. ignored if trampled_node_name is a node that already exists
 }

 If you've defined a hard_pack_node and want to have it able to erode back to base soil, you can use this callback to manually add it to the erosion system: